Maps

 From Meziadin Junction, take Highway 37A west to Stewart.

-Visit the Stewart Museum, housed in a 1910 fire hall, to learn about the town’s colourful mining past.
+Visit the Stewart Museum to learn about the town’s colourful mining past.
 Stroll along the boardwalk for spectacular views of the Portland Canal, or stay the night at Ripley Creek Inn.
 Before leaving town be sure to pick up a gooey cinnamon bun at Trudy’s Temptations Bakery and Deli.

 The Salmon Glacier near Stewart.